iptch/2024-fall-architectural-katas/UseCases/use-case-upload-a-resume.md

-# Usecase: Upload and submit a resume
+# Use Case: Upload and submit a resume

 In this use case, the following requirements are covered: